jsdelivr/libgrabber/README.md

 #### GitHub Releases

-You can use the [GitHub web GUI](https://help.github.com/articles/creating-releases), or from CLI use [`git-tag`](http://git-scm.com/book/en/Git-Basics-Tagging) to post a new Release.
+You can use the [GitHub web GUI](https://help.github.com/articles/creating-releases), or from CLI use [`git-tag`](http://git-scm.com/book/en/Git-Basics-Tagging) to post a new release.

 #### npm